Creating a list of tagged vessels

 Once you have selected the group of vessels you are interested in, you can create a tag and add it to all of these vessels.
 You can add a note at the same time to provide further information.
 Vessels with the same tag generate a list of vessels, and all tagged vessels are available to all users in your organisation.

-Tags can be used as part of an advanced filter if you would like to understand which tagged vessels are in your area and timeframe of your analysis.
+Tags can be used, as part of an advanced filter, if you would like to understand which tagged vessels are in your area and timeframe of your analysis.

 All vessels with tags are accessible from the ‘Tagged vessels’ page.
 Here, you can filter the list to view certain tags and bulk manage tags on vessels.